 If you’re in Thailand during a weekend, I recommend a day trip to Amphawa, where you can find Thailand’s biggest floating market and the much extraordinary Maeklong train market.
-If not, explore the deep rooted history and some temples in Ayutthaya.
+If not, explore the deep-rooted history and some temples in Ayutthaya.
 Both require you to go around 100 km out of the city which takes 1 to 2 hours each side.
 You can get a minivan from the Victory Monument for both the places.

-Amphawa floating market is open only on Fridays, Saturdays and Sundays, but Maeklong train market can be visited 7 days a week.
+Amphawa floating market is open only on Fridays, Saturdays, and Sundays, but the Maeklong train market can be visited 7 days a week.
 Where you can find a few floating markets inside the Bangkok city as well (with Talin Chan floating market being the most popular) they are quite tiny in size and often leave tourists craving for more.
 Maeklong train market, on the other hand, is the one and only such markets – running on a railway track – in the entire world.

-Ayutthaya offers a complete different experience from that of Amphawa and Maeklong.
+Ayutthaya offers a completely different experience from that of Amphawa and Maeklong.
 Unreal and bewitching, the ruins and temples of Ayutthaya picture an unearthly landscape that will leave you awestruck the moment you end up there.
 This is where you’ll find centuries-old temples, many impressive and gigantic Buddha statues and the much talked about Buddha head entwined in a tree.

 Treat yourself with drinks at a rooftop bar and explore the city’s many skylines